letsgetrusty/bootcamp/4. Projects/3. Microservices/Problem/Stage 2/README.md

         sudo apt-get install docker-compose
         ```

-4. Update GitHub Action
+4. Update GitHub workflow

-    Next we will update our GitHub action to deploy our app anytime changes are pushed to master.
+    Next we will update our GitHub workflow to deploy the app anytime changes are pushed to master.

     Copy over `.github/workflow/prod.yml` to your repository.
 Notice that now the workflow only runs when changes are pushed to master (not when creating PRs).